Anson-Saju-George/Deepfake-Engine-Research/data/dataset.md

 Effect:

 - the paper must define exactly what target concept is being modeled in each experiment

+### Derived-frame interpretation risk

+Current issue:

+- extracted frame folders are not native benchmark datasets
+- they are materialized views of the raw video corpora

+Effect:

+- any frame-only result must be labeled as a derived-video experiment
+- otherwise the provenance and split semantics become ambiguous

+### Training-control comparability risk

+Current issue:

+- model-family comparisons can become noisy if optimizer and scheduler policy drift between families

+Current mitigation:

+- the implemented image branches currently use one shared optimization stack

+Effect:

+- backbone comparisons are more defensible in the present phase
+- later optimizer ablations should be reported explicitly as a separate stage

 ## Required Logging For Each Experiment